grzesiek-galezowski/driver-pattern-demo/DriverInFunctionalHttpApiTests/README.md

 }
 ```

-The builder accepts `UserId` and `TenantId` as constructor arguments because this comes from the driver that holds the default values.
+Note that the builder accepts `UserId` and `TenantId` as constructor arguments because this comes from the driver that holds the default values.

 ## [Chaining methods on extension objects](https://github.com/grzesiek-galezowski/driver-pattern-demo/blob/main/DriverInFunctionalHttpApiTests/FunctionalSpecification/_04_DriverCustomizableWithExtensionObjects/E2eSpecification.cs)